 In 2012, the board learned that Computer Dynamics, a branch of General Electric, located on Pelham Road in Greenville would be closing and wanted to sell their moduar office building.
 When GCA said they couldn't afford to pay anything for the building, G.E. offered to donate it and pay $13,000 toward having it moved.
 GCA accepted the offer.
 The land behind the Quad was graded and footers were poured and the nine trailers that made up the building were moved to the space in September of 2012.
 Over the next two and a half years, the building was gutted and remodeled from dozens of small offices to eight classrooms, a large hall and two large bathrooms.
 The Lower School (two K5's and 1st - 6th grades) moved into the new space in April 2015.
 The classrooms that were vacated in the Quad were renovated during the summer of 2015.
 The school office, the K4 classroom and two multi-purpose classrooms began occupying the Quad in August 2015.

-Now serving over 200 students in K4-12th grade, GCA continues to grow about five percent each year.
+Now serving over 200 students in K4-12th grade, GCA continues to grow about five to ten percent each year.
 We are thankful to God for His gracious provision of students and their parents who want to partner with GCA in the education of their children, as well as God's provision for exeptional administration, teachers, other staff and facilities.